Introduction

 Behaviorally, this apparent stability can reinforce continuation of the pattern.
 In the absence of immediate failure signals, people may maintain strategies already adopted, even when those strategies increase latent risks.
 Continuous adaptation is interpreted as competence, masking the structural fragility that accumulates quietly.

-In readers’ everyday lives, this condition shows up as a routine that requires constant vigilance.
+This condition can produce a routine that requires constant vigilance.
 Everything seems under control, but at the cost of ongoing attention: tracking deadlines, adjusting amounts, reorganizing the month.
 Stability does not provide rest; it demands active maintenance.
 The system does not collapse, but it also does not offer slack—any surprise threatens to break the balance.

 The Invisible Cost of Continuous Adaptation